 - (h) adsorbents, e.g., kaolin; and

 - (i) lubricants, e.g. talc, calcium stearate, magnesium stearate, solid polyethylene glycol, sodium dodecyl sulfate, or mixtures thereof.
-In capsules, tablets, and pills, the dosage form may also contain a buffering agent.
+The dosage form may also contain a buffering agent in capsules, tablets, and pills.

 Solid dosage forms such as tablets, sugar pills, capsules, pills and granules may be prepared using coatings and shell materials such as enteric coatings and other materials well known in the art.
-They may contain opaque agents and the release of the active compound in such compositions may be delayed in a portion of the digestive tract.
+They may contain opaque agents, and the active compound’s release in such compositions may be delayed in a portion of the digestive tract.
 Examples of embedding components that may be used are polymeric substances and wax-like substances.
-If necessary, the composition may also be formed in microcapsule form with one or more of the above excipients.
+The composition may also be formed in microcapsule form with one or more of the above excipients.

 In addition to the compositions of the present invention, suspensions may comprise suspending agents, such as, for example, ethoxylated isooctadecanol, polyoxyethylene sorbitol, and dehydrated sorbitol esters, microcrystalline cellulose, methanolic aluminum, and agar, or mixtures of these substances.
 Compositions for parenteral injection may comprise physiologically acceptable sterile aqueous or anhydrous solutions, dispersions, suspensions or emulsions, and sterile powders for redissolution into sterile injectable solutions or dispersions.
 Suitable aqueous and non-aqueous carriers, diluents, solvents, or excipients include water, ethanol, polyols, and suitable mixtures thereof.

-The compositions of the present invention for the treatment of Alzheimer’s disease can be used in combination with other classes of drugs for the treatment of Alzheimer’s disease.
-As other drugs for the treatment of Alzheimer’s disease, tacrine, donepezil, carboplatin, galantamine hydrobromide, memantine, nine-phase I, etc. may be cited as clinically common drugs.
+The compositions of the present invention for the treatment of Alzheimer’s disease can be combined with other classes of drugs for the treatment of Alzheimer’s disease.
+As other drugs for treating Alzheimer’s disease, tacrine, donepezil, carboplatin, galantamine hydrobromide, memantine, nine-phase I, etc. may be cited as clinically common drugs.

 The present invention also provides a functional food product comprising the above-mentioned compositions for treating Alzheimer’s disease and edible excipients.